Classical Audition Requirement;

 • You are encouraged to show your awareness of movement or dance and acting while performing the repertoire.

-** If you need guidance on the classical selection or for the free choice options, please contact the Voice Performance Department at the College.
+* If you need guidance on the classical selection or for the free choice options, please contact Voice Classic & Musical Theatre Department at the College.

-- Scales of all major, minor keys (harmonic and melodic) in 4 octaves, hands together in parallel motion, 4 notes to M.M.
-88.
+Scales of all major, harmonic minor and melodic minor keys in 4 octaves, hands together in parallel motion, 4 pulses per quarter note equal to M.M.
+88, followed by the cadence of the same key as the scale.
+(See the example 1, 2)

 - Arpeggios of all major and minor keys in 4 octaves, hands together in parallel motion, 4 notes to M.M.
-72.
+72, followed by the cadence of the same key as the arpeggio.
+(Example 3)

-2. Pieces: Three pieces of the following items will be required to perform.
+Three pieces of the following items will be required to perform by memory.
 Do not take repeats.

-- One solo piece from Baroque or Classical period (Choose one movement form multi-movement work)
+- One solo piece from Baroque or Classical period (Choose only one movement from multi-movement work)

 - One solo piece from Romantic or 20th century period

-- If the candidate must take more than one round of audition, at least one piece (or more pieces) from following items needs to be changed.
+- If the candidate must take more than one round of audition, at least one piece (or more pieces) needs to be changed.

-Woodwind (Recorder, Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophone)
+Woodwind (Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophone)

 String (Violin, Viola, Cello, Double bass, Harp)